Chicago – New York Electric Air Line Railroad: Freight

 Number 3000 was a double-truck M-C work motor which could haul box cars, and this also kept its number in 1913.
 Its fate in 1917 is unknown.

-Finally, 1001 was an express freight motor cars, new from M-C and built for the job -not a converted passenger car.
-This also was sold to the Des Moines and Central Iowa Railway, and survived into the Fifties.
+Finally, 1001 was an express freight motor cars, new from M-C and built for the job — not a converted passenger car.
+This also was sold to the Des Moines and Central Iowa Railway, and survived into the 1950s.

 All this freight equipment was also bought in 1912.

 Operations

 Passenger

 After the opening of the connecting line to Gary from Woodville in 1912, the Air Line service comprised a through run from Hammond to La Porte via Gary, and used the four cars 101 to 104.
 This was semi-fast, dovetailed to run in between local services, and had a 15-minute layover at the main interurban station at Gary which was at 11th and Broadway.
 The total time taken to get to La Porte from Hammond was two and a half hours.
 The New York Central Railroad ran from Indiana Harbor, just north of Hammond, to La Porte in one and three quarter hours.

 At first, there were eight weekday return trips and nine at weekends.
 In 1916 this was down to six each way daily.

 At Woodville Junction, the service connected with shuttles running to Chesterton and Valparaiso.
 The former was a short ride, but the latter had three intermediate stops at Wahob, Burlington Beach (for Flint Lake) and Vale Park.
 Very limited services were offered from Gary direct to the two towns.